X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter23/continuous_integration_en.md

 > *Release candidate* (RC): A cohesive, deployable unit created by an automated process,<sup>5</sup> assembled of code, configuration, and other dependencies that have passed the continuous build.

-Note that we include configuration in release candidates—this is extremely important, even though it can slightly vary between environments as the candidate is pro‐ moted.
+Note that we include configuration in release candidates—this is extremely important, even though it can slightly vary between environments as the candidate is promoted.
 We’re not necessarily advocating you compile configuration into your binaries —actually, we would recommend dynamic configuration, such as experiments or feature flags, for many scenarios.<sup>6</sup>

 Rather, we are saying that any static configuration you *do* have should be promoted as part of the release candidate so that it can undergo testing along with its corresponding code.
 Remember, a large percentage of production bugs are caused by “silly” configuration problems, so it’s just as important to test your configuration as it is your code (and to test it along *with* the same code that will use it).
 Version skew is often caught in this release-candidate-promotion process.
 This assumes, of course, that your static configuration is in version control—at Google, static configuration is in version control along with the code, and hence goes through the same code review process.